Exploiting Symmetry in Tensors for High Performance: Multiplication with Symmetric Tensors: Experimental Results

 \subsection{Implementation}

-The implementation was coded in a style inspired by the {\tt libflame} library~\cite{libflame_ref,CiSE09}.
+The implementation was coded in a style inspired by the {\tt libflame} library~\cite{libflame_ref,CiSE09} \fromtoMartin{}{and can be found in the Google Code {\tt tlash} project (\url{code.google.com/p/tlash})}.
 An API similar to the FLASH API~\cite{FLAWN12} for storing matrices as matrices of blocks and implementing algorithm-by-blocks was defined and implemented.
 Computations with the (tensor and matrix) blocks were implemented as the discussed sequence of permutations interleaved with calls to the {\tt dgemm} BLAS kernel.
 No attempt was yet made to optimize these permutations.
 However, an apples-to-apples comparison resulted from using the same sequence of permutations and calls to {\tt dgemm} for both the experiments that take advantage of symmetry and those that store and compute with the tensor densely, ignoring symmetry.